Future proof with pasture

 THE BACKBONE OF BRITISH FOOD AND FARMING

 How it is managed influences everything from the availability and quality of the food that we eat, to the flow and quality of the water in our rivers, to the diversity of nature and to the vibrancy of our rural communities.
+Protect and restore it, and we create a viable food and farming system for all life.

 This is where grazing ruminants come in.